robfatland/zero2x/Z2JH/redux.md

     - ***being careful to select the intended subscription*** and in this process...
     - Use **See advanced settings** to create a Resource Group **`$BASE-rg`** in addition to a couple other items
     - It is best not to refresh your browser when the interactive shell is busy: It tends to lose the window and go into a "???" state

+> Tip: There are several icons on the toolbar above the `bash` window for the interactive shell.
+> If for some reason you need to start over: Click the icon that looks like a power button.
+This will scrap and re-start
+> the interactive shell.

 3. In **`~`** create `config.yaml` to look as follows:

 ```